Moving From the UK to Cyprus

 Where to live in Cyprus

-Around 70,000 British expats live in Cyprus and have integrated well into their local communities.
-English is widely spoken, so many UK nationals find it easy to integrate when moving there.
+Around 30,000 British expats live in Cyprus and have integrated well into the local communities.
+English is widely spoken, so many UK nationals find it easy to integrate when moving from the UK to Cyprus.
 However, knowing a few common Greek phrases will help things along.

 Paphos

 Are you after relaxing beach days and calm?
 Then maybe Paphos is for you.
-Sea, fresh air, and a laid-back way of life… no wonder it has been ranked as the best Cypriot city to live in for seven years in a row.
+Sea, fresh air, and a laid-back way of life… no wonder it has been ranked as one of the best cities to live in Cyprus.

 Nicosia